All Episodes

 Doesn't surprise me at all that he had to do that.

-But listen, promise me one thing if if you get to sit down with Trump uh and this takes off I want to be a part of it.
+If, if you get to sit down with Trump and this takes off, I want to be a part of it.

-I appreciate that we can get and if there's a listener that can help us get to this new constituency, we certainly would appreciate any help there.
+And if there's a listener that can help us get to this new constituency, we certainly would appreciate any help there.

-You can email us at support at Troopsdirect.org with any help there.
+You can email us at support at troopsdirect.org with any help there.

-And I hope that uh General Mattis will be a great new Secretary of Defense for this nation.
+And I hope that General Mattis will be a great new Secretary of Defense for this nation.

 I'm sure he will.